TsinghuaDatabaseGroup/DB-GPT/README.md

 - ~~Project cleaning~~
 - ~~Support more anomalies~~
-- Strictly constrain the llm outputs (excessive irrelevant information) based on the matched knowledge
+- ~~Support more knowledge sources~~
 - ~~Query log option (potential to take up disk space and we need to consider it carefully)~~
 - ~~Add more communication mechanisms~~
-- ~~Support more knowledge sources~~
+- ~~Localized model that reaches D-bot(gpt4)'s capability~~
-- Localized model that reaches D-bot(gpt4)'s capability
+- Localized llms that are tailored with domain knolwedge and can generate precise and straigtforward analysis.
 - Prometheus-as-a-Service
 - Support other databases (e.g., mysql/redis)